Spoon Fishing For Steelhead In Rivers: Methods Of Top Guides

 In very fast currents, you may not need to reel at all and instead just let the lure swing across the river.

-Also, the faster you reel a spoon the higher in the water column the spoon will stay, which may not be ideal for catching steelhead.
+The faster you reel a spoon, the higher in the water column the spoon will stay, which may not be ideal for catching steelhead.

 How Deep To Fish Spoons For Steelhead

-Most of the time, the steelhead are close to the bottom, but that doesn’t mean that is where your spoon should be.
+Most of the time, the steelhead will be close to the bottom, but that doesn’t mean that is where your spoon should be.

-The goal is to keep the lure within their feeding range, as since steelhead prefer to feed upwards, it’s important to keep the spoon off the bottom and over their heads.
-Not dragging the bottom with your spoon also helps prevent a lot of snags.
+The goal is to keep the lure within their feeding range.
+Since steelhead prefer to feed upwards, it’s important to keep the spoon off the bottom and over their heads.

-In my opinion, getting your spoon closer to the steelhead increases the likelihood of provoking a strike, so the closer the better.
+In my opinion, getting your spoon closer to the steelhead increases the likelihood of provoking a reaction strike, so the closer, the better, as long as it’s not under them.

 Fishing Spoons High and Low In The Water Column